conan-io/docs/examples/cross_build/tricore.rst

 This assumes the compiler is installed in the system path, and its executables are called ``tricore-elf-gcc`` and ``tricore-elf-g++``.
-And then, cross-build and create a package for tricore using this profile, for example the default ``cmake_lib``:
+And then, cross-build and create a package for TriCore using this profile, for example the default ``cmake_lib``:

 .. code-block:: bash